siriknikita/Personal-Finance-Tracker/README.md

 ## Testing the Application

 To enhance the project, the application was deployed and tested on Azure.
-During testing, bugs were identified and reported through the [feedback form](https://docs.google.com/document/d/1K5PmItaZCPgPM3I89sUCpidnY_o_bC91UvVepshO4PA/edit?usp=sharing).
+During testing, bugs were identified and reported through the feedback form on the website.

 ## Post-Deployment Stage